AmpiroMax/MegaDeath/README.md

 ## Diagrams:

-We use a 'diagram editor' to visualize all part of our program.
+We use a `diagram editor` to visualize all part of our program.
 Here you will find all block diagrams and dependencies which take place in our code.
 [Folder with diagrams.](https://github.com/AmpiroMax/MegaDeath/tree/master/diagrams)